pluginsGLPI/prelude/README.md

 ![Import alerts form ](https://raw.githubusercontent.com/pluginsGLPI/prelude/develop/screenshots/feature_addalerts.png)

-You need to set the followin fields:
+You need to set the following fields:
 * **Name**: a label describing the current group of alerts.
 * **URL**: an url to provide a redirection to prelude (in order to see alerts in the prelude context)
-* **Criteria**: an set of [prelude IODEF criterion](https://www.prelude-siem.org/projects/prelude/wiki/IDMEFCriteria) sent to the API to filter the alerts collection.
+* **Criteria**: a set of [prelude IODEF criteria](https://www.prelude-siem.org/projects/prelude/wiki/IDMEFCriteria) sent to the API to filter the alerts collection.

 After submit, you'll see a listing of the alerts.